-The persistence of tree roots After Removal
+The persistence of tree roots After removal

-How long do the tree’s roots last after cutting them down?
+How long do tree roots last after cutting them down?

 The factors that determine the longevity of Tree Roots

-What happens to tree Roots Following the cutting?
+What happens to tree Roots After cutting them down?

 FAQs: